tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 Is this specification true?
 If yes, prove this specification.
 If not, explain why, find another valid specification, and prove it.

 ## Bonus exercise (optional)

+> 5-15 bonus points (depending on importance of contribution)

 Find a typo in the lecture notes on Hoare logic or Separation Logic.
 Submit a GitHub pull request with a fix.